 SCCM Third-Party Software Update Options

-You can use SCCM third-party software update option to update Chrome.
-I have explained those featured in the following blog posts.
-Those are not free solutions, but those are paid custom catalogs.
+You can use SCCM’s third-party software update option to update Chrome.
+I have explained the features featured in the following blog posts.
+Those are not free solutions but paid custom catalogs.

 Additional Tip